NATASHA, PIERRE, AND THE GREAT COMET OF 1812

 directed by Heidi McKerley

-THE GREAT COMET RETURNS!
+THE GREAT COMET RETURNS FOR A THIRD RUN!

 Step into a mesmerizing world of passion, love, and intrigue in a groundbreaking theatrical experience like no other!
 This Tony Award-winning musical, inspired by a scandalous slice of Tolstoy’s War & Peace, is a “heaven-sent fireball” (NY Times).